MinterTeam/minter-js-sdk/README.md

 ## Transaction
 ### Prepare transaction
-Prepare `Tx` object from txParams, used under the hood of PostTx, accepts arguments:
+Prepare `Tx` object from txParams, used under the hood of PostTx.
+Accepts arguments:
- - `txParams` object,
+ - `txParams` object
- - `options.seedPhrase` - optional, can be passed to txData constructor for redeem check transaction and can be used to sign transaction with single signature.
+ - `options.seedPhrase` - optional, can be passed to txData constructor for redeem check transaction and used to sign transaction with single signature
  - `options.privateKey` - optional, can be used instead of `seedPhrase` directly
 ```js
 import {prepareTx} from 'minter-js-sdk';